uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client_results.txt

         .. autoattribute:: pyuaf.client.results.MethodCallResultTarget.inputArgumentStatuses

             The status for each input argument, as a :class:`pyuaf.util.StatusVector`.
+            These statuses are derived from the :attr:`~pyuaf.client.results.MethodCallResultTarget.inputArgumentOpcUaStatusCodes` attribute, they do not add more information.
+This attribute is mostly kept for backwards-compatibility.
+If you're interested in the status of the input arguments, it's probably easier to just compare the :attr:`~pyuaf.client.results.MethodCallResultTarget.inputArgumentOpcUaStatusCodes`
+            to those found in :mod:`pyuaf.util.opcuastatuscodes`.

         .. autoattribute:: pyuaf.client.results.MethodCallResultTarget.inputArgumentOpcUaStatusCodes

-            The status for each input argument, as a :class:`pyuaf.util.UInt32Vector`.
+            The OPC UA statuscode for each input argument, as reported by the server, as a :class:`pyuaf.util.UInt32Vector`.
+            You can compare these values to the OPC UA statuscodes defined in :mod:`pyuaf.util.opcuastatuscodes`.

 *class* MethodCallResultTargetVector